nikhillahoti/NearbyIncidents/README.md

 # NearbyIncidents

-Android and iOS application to notify users in case of any kind of emergency on Campus
+React Native based Android and iOS application to notify users in case of any kind of emergency on Campus